Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

+- Saturday's over/under is 5.5 points higher than the combined 55 PPG average of the two teams.

-- The two teams combine to score 55 points per game, 6.5 less than the total in this contest.
+- The 59 combined points per game that these two squads have allowed this season are 1.5 fewer than the 60.5 total in this contest.

-- This contest's total is 2.5 points greater than the 59 these two squads combine to allow per game this season.

 Louisville Stats and Trends

-- So far this season Louisville has one win against the spread.
+- So far this year Louisville has one win against the spread.

-- This season, the Cardinals are winless against the spread when entering a game as a favorite of 1.5 points or more.

-- The Cardinals put up the same number of points per game that the Seminoles surrender (32.0).

-- In games that Louisville churns out more than 421.7 yards, the team is 1-1 against the spread and 2-0 overall.
+- Louisville is 1-1 against the spread and 2-0 overall when the team churns out over 421.7 yards.

-- This year, the Cardinals have turned the ball over four times, while the Seminoles have forced four.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.